 4. Follow the directions provided by Health Unit staff after the form has been reviewed and assessed.

 Non-reusable vaccine includes unused, exposed, expired and damaged vaccine.
-All non-reusable vaccine should be returned to the TBDHU once a month when picking up new vaccine orders.
+All non-reusable vaccine should be returned to the TBDHU once every two months when picking up new vaccine orders.
 Place the non-reusable vaccine in a brown paper bag.
 Complete the Non-Reusable Vaccine (Spoiled or Expired) Return Form and attach it to the brown paper bag.